-

 What are the approaches businesses are taking to access renewable energy?
 Are some solutions easier to implement than others?
 If there was one emerging example of how businesses are engaging in renewable energy, what would that be?
 For example, purchasing green power from a supplier, direct corporate PPAs or use of assets like roofs to generate solar or wind?

-One emerging example that some businesses are taking to access renewable energy is entering into a corporate power purchase agreement (“PPA“) with a generator of renewable energy.
-Such renewable energy PPAs may be available from a single-project generator or a generator with a broader portfolio (including generators that own non-renewable energy projects but nevertheless offer renewable energy certificates linked to a specific renewable energy project).
+Businesses are increasingly considering corporate power purchase agreements (“PPA”) with generators of renewable energy.
+Such PPAs may be available from a single-project generator or a generator with a broader portfolio (including generators that own non-renewable energy projects but offer renewable energy certificates linked to a specific renewable energy project).

 These agreements are relatively flexible and can take the form of virtual PPAs (structured as contracts-for-difference) or physical PPAs (including behind-the-meter agreements).
 PPAs with a “sleeved” component are also becoming more relevant, as they can enable a corporate buyer to benefit from the pricing and green attributes of a renewable energy project through the involvement of their electricity retailer (being the typical intermediary for a sleeving arrangement), whilst also enabling the corporate to contract for its firming volume requirements (or to otherwise address volume risks that would typically exist under a direct corporate PPA).

-The key benefits that corporate buyers may achieve by entering into PPAs is to mitigate future electricity pricing risk and, typically, the ability to acquire renewable energy certificates, which may be utilised to report a reduction in their reported scope 2 carbon emissions.
+The key benefits that corporate buyers may achieve by entering into PPAs are mitigating future electricity pricing risk and, typically, the ability to acquire renewable energy certificates, which may be utilised to report a reduction in their reported scope 2 carbon emissions.

-Whilst New Zealand’s corporate PPA market is relatively nascent, activity is generally expected to increase as a broader range of developers seek offtake solutions for their renewable energy projects and as businesses become increasingly conscious of where they source their energy requirements.
-A number of corporate PPA’s were signed in New Zealand in 2023, including by Amazon, Microsoft, the Warehouse Group, New Zealand Steel, and Ryman Healthcare.
+Whilst New Zealand’s corporate PPA market remains relatively nascent, activity is expected to increase as a broader range of developers seek offtake solutions for their renewable energy projects and businesses become increasingly conscious of where they source their energy requirements.
+The Government is also exploring how public sector energy demand could support new generation investment.
+Major government energy users, including Health New Zealand, the New Zealand Defence Force, and the Department of Corrections, are being considered as potential anchor offtakers for long-term renewable PPAs.

 -